 These can be toggled on and off if you want to limit your view.
 Having layer functionality allows you to build maps with a lot of locations without it being overwhelming.

-Google Lists only give you one icon and color, whereas Google My Maps is highly customizable.
-This functionality makes it much easier to see different categories of locations at a glance.
+Google Lists only give you one emoji per map (or the standard teal icon), whereas Google My Maps is highly customizable.
+You can use many different icons and colors, and this functionality makes it much easier to see different categories of locations at a glance.

 Add routes to visualize your trip or walking path